kalisio/kdk/docs/api/kmap/services.md

 ### Data model

-The data model of a feature as used by the API is detailed below, first the raw model when no aggregation is performed, second when some elements of the feature are aggregated over time.
+The raw data model of a feature (ie when no aggregation is performed) as used by the API is detailed below.

 ![Feature data model](../../assets/feature-data-model.png)

+The data model of a feature as used by the API when some elements of the feature are aggregated over time is detailed below.

 ![Aggregated feature data model](../../assets/aggregated-feature-data-model.png)